 Your shoes are partly to blame for the pain you are experiencing.
 Whether you wear high heels or shoes without enough support, it is causing the tendon to move and tighten.

-The way around this is to get special inserts that are designed specifically to target the arch of your foot.
+The way around this is to get special inserts for plantar fasciitis that are designed specifically to target the arch of your foot.
 These inserts have a lump at the very spot where your plantar fascia is to push it back up while you walk.
 Over time, this will reset the tendon and make it comfortable to walk again.

 Use a tennis ball